codepath/android_guides/Google-Cloud-Messaging.md

 ### Using an existing project

  - Go to the [Google Developers Console](https://cloud.google.com/console)
- - If this is the first time you visit Google Developer Console, you need to create a Project.
  - Under `APIs & Auth` -> `APIs`, find "Google Cloud Messaging for Android".
 Click Enable API.
      <img src="http://imgur.com/DhWqzyX.png"/>
  - Under `APIs & Auth` -> Credentials, select "Create New Key" => "Server Key".
 Record key for later